“Great is our Lord, and of great power: his understanding is infinite.”

 (Psalm 147:5)

 Psalm 147:5 reminds us of the vastness of God’s nature—His strength, wisdom, and presence extend beyond anything we can grasp.
-When we pause to consider who He is, we are drawn to the reality that He is beyond what we can fully comprehend.
+When we pause to consider who He is, we come to realize that He is beyond what we can fully comprehend.
 Yet, He reveals Himself to us in Scripture, in creation, and in His providence over all things.
 He is eternal, omniscient, omnipotent, and unchanging—truths which are the anchors of our faith.

 The Bible is filled with testimonies of God’s greatness.
 Every part of creation validates His existence, and every conscience bears witness to His reality.
 The heavens declare His glory, and the earth shows His handiwork.
 From the most complex systems in nature to the smallest details in our lives, God’s involvement is clear.
 He upholds everything by the power of His Word and directs all things according to His perfect plan.